vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 scenarios per exporter.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Choose synth display names while writing them

+DLS now supplies the instrument, wave, or bank fallback directly to its INFO writer.
+Remove the sample-name rewrite pass and the separate owning-string fallback helper.
+SoundFont's name helper and INFO writer borrow string views instead of copying source names.
+Fallback names remain specific to each record.

+This removes 13 production lines.
+A temporary sanitized comparison checks identical SF2 and DLS bytes across 2,304 scenarios with empty, ordinary, long, UTF-8, and embedded-null names.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,